 What will be the impact of Brexit if I wish to move to the United Kingdom in order to live there?

 The current situation is maintained.
-As long as you meet the conditions under EU law, you may come to live in the U.K., with the members of your family.
+As long as you meet the conditions set out under EU law, you may settle in the United Kingdom with your family members.

-According to current EU law, beyond a short stay of maximum 3 months, you may live in the U.K. if you:
+According to current EU law, beyond a short stay of a maximum of 3 months, you may live in the UK if you:

-- study (providing that you, have enough revenue to provide for yourself and eventually your family and are covered by a comprehensive medical insurance).
-Refer to question 7 for studying in the UK.
+- study there (providing that you have enough income to provide for yourself and any family members and are covered by comprehensive health insurance).

-- stay in the country while you are self-sufficient (provided you have sufficient income for you and your family and are covered by comprehensive health insurance);
+- stay there, as long as you are living on your own means of subsistence (provided you have sufficient income for you and your family and are covered by comprehensive health insurance);

-- are looking for a job (as long as you are actively looking for a job and have real chances of being hired).
+- are looking for a job there (as long as you are actively looking for a job and have genuine chances of being hired).

-- Until the 31st of December 2020 (longer if the transition period is extended): the current situation is maintained.
-You may still take up residence in the U.K. as long as you meet the conditions set out in EU law.
+- Until 31 December 2020 (longer if the transition period is extended): the current situation is maintained.
+You may therefore still take up residence in the United Kingdom as long as you meet the conditions set out under EU law.

-In other words, if you have moved to the U.K. before the end of the transition period but have not yet accumulated 5 years of continuous residence, you will need to apply for pre-settled status in order to continue residing in the United Kingdom.
-You will have until the 30th of June 2021 to do so.
+In other words, if you settled in the United Kingdom before the end of the transition period (31/12/2020), but have not yet accumulated 5 years of continuous legal residence, you will need to apply for 'pre-settled status' before the 30 June 2021 in order to continue to live in the United Kingdom (see question 2).

-- Afterwards: if you wish to move to the U.K. after the expiration of the transition period, you will no longer be covered by the withdrawal agreement but by the agreements that will have to be agreed on between the EU and the United Kingdom regarding future relations.
-At this stage, it is not possible to specify what this means exactly.
-The European Institutions and the Belgian authorities wish to maintain close links with the U.K. in the future.
+- Thereafter: if you wish to settle in the United Kingdom after the end of the transition period, you will no longer be covered by the withdrawal agreement but by the future agreements between the EU and the United Kingdom regarding future relations.
+At this stage, it is not possible to specify exactly what this means.
+European institutions and the Belgian authorities wish to maintain close links with the British authorities in the future.